NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Interpretability of Synthesized Programs: A Real World Example

 We expect that each program primitive in a domain-specific language has a semantic meaning; hence, interpretability in program synthesis refers to understanding the decision of a synthesized program using various aspects such as: which program primitives are used and why? what does the learned sequence of program primitives mean for the problem? what is the effect of each program primitive on the output? etc.

 We explain more clearly with an example.
-Consider a causal model consisting of variables $T,X_1,X_2,Y$ where: (i) $X_1$ causes $T$ and $Y$; (ii) $T$ causes $X_2$ and $Y$; and (iii) $X_2$ causes $Y$.
+Consider a causal model consisting of variables $T,X_1,X_2,Y$ as shown in Fig~\ref{fig:realworldexample} where: (i) $X_1$ causes $T$ and $Y$; (ii) $T$ causes $X_2$ and $Y$; and (iii) $X_2$ causes $Y$.
 A real-world scenario depicted by this causal model could be where $T$ is the \textit{average distance walked by a person in a day}, $X_1$ is \textit{age}, $X_2$ is \textit{metabolism}, and $Y$ is \textit{blood pressure}.
 In this example, our goal is to estimate the effect of \textit{walking} ($T$) on \textit{blood pressure} ($Y$).
 In this case, the ideal estimator for the quantity $\mathbb{E}[Y|do(t)]$ is $\sum_{x_1\sim X_1}\mathbb{E}[Y|t,x_1]p(x_1)$.
 However, NESTER has access to only observational data and is unaware of the underlying causal process.
-Now consider the following two possible programs $p_1, p_2$ that are synthesized by NESTER to estimate the treatment effect of $T$ on $Y$.
+Now consider the following two possible programs $p_1, p_2$ synthesized by NESTER to estimate the causal effect of $T$ on $Y$.
 Let $\mathbf{v}=[t,x_1,x_2]$ be an input data point.

-The only difference between $p_1$ and $p_2$ is the set of indices used in $\mathtt{subset}$ primitives. $p_1$ uses only $T, X_1$ (indicated by $[0..2]$ in $p_1$) to predict $Y$; while $p_2$ uses $T,X_1,X_2$ (indicated by $[0..3]$ in $p_2$) to predict $Y$.
+The only difference between $p_1$ and $p_2$ is the set of indices used in $\mathtt{subset}$ primitives. $p_1$ uses only $T, X_1$ (indicated by $\{0,1\}$ in $p_1$) to predict $Y$; while $p_2$ uses $T,X_1,X_2$ (indicated by $\{0,1,2\}$ in $p_2$) to predict $Y$.
 In this case, we would ideally observe $p_1$ to perform better than $p_2$ because $p_1$ controls for the correct set of confounding variables ($\{X_1\}$ in this case).
 Conversely, observing a strong performance for $p_1$ tells us that $\{X_1\}$ is the confounder, without knowledge of the causal model.

-Observing the generated program and primitives gives us insights about the underlying data generating process such as which features are the potential causes of treatment (e.g., \textit{age} affects the \textit{average distance} a person can walk), which features should not be controlled (e.g., we need the effect of \textit{walking} on \textit{blood pressure} irrespective of the \textit{metabolism} rate of a person), etc. Such information encoded in a synthesized program can also be validated with domain experts if available.
+Observing the generated program and primitives gives us insights about the underlying data-generating process such as which features are the potential causes of treatment (e.g., \textit{age} affects the \textit{average distance} a person can walk), which features should not be controlled (e.g., we need the effect of \textit{walking} on \textit{blood pressure} irrespective of the \textit{metabolism} rate of a person), etc. Such information encoded in a synthesized program can also be validated with domain experts if available.
 Our experimental results and ablation studies discussed above show other ways of interpreting programs.